Niall Ferguson: Doom: The Politics of Catastrophe

-In this book Ferguson offers a global history of disaster.
-Damon Linker of the New York Times argues that the book is "often insightful, productively provocative and downright brilliant" and suggests that Ferguson displays "an impressive command of the latest research in a large number of specialized fields, among them medical history, epidemiology, probability theory, cliodynamics and network theory".
-However Linker also criticises the book's "perplexing lacunae".

-In a review for The Times, David Aaronovitch described Ferguson's theory as "nebulous".
+In this book, Ferguson offers a global history of disaster.
+Damon Linker of The New York Times argues that the book is "often insightful, productively provocative and downright brilliant", and suggests that Ferguson displays "an impressive command of the latest research in a large number of specialized fields, among them medical history, epidemiology, probability theory, cliodynamics and network theory."
+Linker also criticises the book's "perplexing lacunae".
+In a review for The Times of London, David Aaronovitch described Ferguson's theory as "nebulous".

 Opinions, views and research

 Ferguson has been referred to as a conservative historian by some commentators and fellow historians.
-Ferguson himself stated in a 2018 interview on the Rubin Report that his views align to classical liberalism and has referred to himself as a "classic Scottish enlightenment liberal" on other occasions.
-Some of his research and conclusions have resulted in controversy, particularly from commentators on the left of the political spectrum.
+Ferguson himself stated in a 2018 interview on the Rubin Report that his views align to classical liberalism, and has referred to himself as a "classic Scottish enlightenment liberal" on other occasions.
+Some of his research and conclusions have been criticised by commentators on the political left.
+In a 2011 interview, Ferguson said elements of the left "love being provoked by me!
+Honestly, it makes them feel so much better about their lives to think that I'm a reactionary; it's a substitute for thought.
+"Imperialist scumbag" and all that.
+Oh dear, we're back in a 1980s student union debate."
 Ferguson endorsed Kemi Badenoch's campaign during the July 2022 Conservative Party leadership election.